Walk Peru's Inca Trail and Palccoyo Rainbow Mountain

 Why we love this trip

-• Lake Titicaca - Explore the floating islands of the magnificent lake and spend the night in a local homestay.
+• Lake Titicaca - Explore the floating islands of the magnificent high-altitude lake

 • The Inca Trail - Follow in the footsteps of the Incas to Machu Picchu on this bucket list-worthy trek.